 Ensure that you have irrigation experts properly winterize your sprinkler system so that it’s ready to go when the spring arrives.
 Properly hydrating the grass as soon as possible can revitalize dead spots.

-If you’re looking for a sprinkler system specialist to ensure your lawn stays vibrant, contact Maxum Irrigation in Waterford, CT.
+If you’re looking for a sprinkler system specialist to ensure your lawn stays vibrant, contact Maxum Irrigation & Plumbing in Waterford, CT.
 With a reputation for effective lawn irrigation and sprinkler installation, residents and business owners count on them for eco-friendly solutions at competitive prices.
 For more information on their specialties and to read testimonials from previous clients, visit their website.
 Call (860) 525-7000 to schedule an appointment.